krmuth/delillo-net/README.md

 ## Data & provenance

-The dataset shown here is a **sanitized public export**: archive reading-notes (`evidence` on documented/inferred edges) are removed; identity/structure derive from the HRC finding aid and public linked-open-data authorities (SNAC, VIAF, Wikidata), with secondary-source ties cited in the underlying data.
+The dataset shown here is a **sanitized public export**.
+Archive reading-notes (`evidence` on documented/inferred edges) are removed.
+Identity/structure derive from the HRC finding aid and public linked-open-data authorities (SNAC, VIAF, Wikidata), with secondary-source ties cited in the underlying data.
 Code is MIT (see `LICENSE`); the data is included for research presentation, not relicensed.